spion/hashtable-latencies/README.md

 * haskell - Should build easily if you have [stack][his]
 * swift-zewo - You should setup [swiftenv to the right snapshot][swiftenv]

+# Conclusions

+Want to build low-latency, memory-intensive services in a GCed language?
+Use OCaml (or Reason if you prefer the syntax).

 [rii]: https://github.com/facebook/reason/blob/master/README.md#install-stable
 [his]: http://docs.haskellstack.org/en/stable/README/#how-to-install
 [swiftenv]: https://github.com/Zewo/Zewo#swiftenv